Particular/docs.particular.net/servicecontrol/servicecontrol-instances/hardware.md

 * A dedicated production server for installing ServiceControl instances (Error, Audit, and Monitoring).
 * A minimum of 16 GB of RAM (excluding RAM for OS and other services).
 * 2 GHz quad core CPU or better.
-* A dedicated disk for ServiceControl databases (not the disk where the operating system is installed).
+* A dedicated, non-virtual, pre-allocated disk SSD for ServiceControl databases (not the disk where the operating system is installed).

 ### Scaling ServiceControl